-This assembly language programming class includes the architecture and organization of microcomputer systems, fundamentals of assemblers, DOS interrupt-based assembly language programming, and advanced topics in MS-DOS on the Intel 80X86 family of microprocessors.
+This assembly language programming class includes the architecture and organization of microcomputer systems, fundamentals of assemblers, interrupt-based assembly language programming, and advanced topics on the Intel 80X86 family of microprocessors.
 Students write several significant programs, assembled and run on Intel 80X86-based microcomputers.
 The course covers keyboard, screen, disk I/O, character manipulation, and screen graphics.
-The course also builds a solid foundation in the internal functions and features of the MS-DOS operating system.
+The course also builds a solid foundation in the internal functions and features of the operating system.
 Prerequisites: CS 511, CS 512, and programming skill